Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_8/README.md

 	module.exports = sendToken;
 ```
+Here the httpsOnly shows that the token can be accessed via browser only and no where else

 Now go to the **"userController.js"** file in the **"controllers"** folder and import it first by
 ```